So you’re interested in enlisting in the Military Diet, eh cadet?

 And lastly, remember, THE MILITARY DIET HAS NOTHING TO DO WITH THE MILITARY!!!

-PS: As alluded to earlier, I have no problem if you follow the actual diet recommended by the military.
-Check out their guide for Special Operations Forces here.
+PS: Check out the actual guide for Special Operations Forces – Special Ops Forces Nutrition Guide.
 But those folks work out A LOT.
 Adjust your caloric intake accordingly.

-PPS: And if you already did the Military Diet, please drop and give me 20 push-ups 🙂 Just, make sure you’re doing them correctly!
+PPS: And if you already did the Military Diet, please drop and give me 20 push-ups 🙂 Just, make sure you do your push-ups correctly!

 ALL Photos Sources can be found in this footnote here.